pingcap/docs/dr-secondary-cluster.md

 ### Perform bidirectional replication between the primary and secondary clusters

-In this DR scenario, the TiDB clusters in two regions can be each other's disaster recovery clusters: the business traffic is written to the corresponding TiDB cluster based on the region configuration, and the two TiDB clusters back up each other's data.
+In this DR scenario, the TiDB clusters in two regions can act as each other's disaster recovery clusters: the business traffic is written to the corresponding TiDB cluster based on the region configuration, and the two TiDB clusters back up each other's data.

 ![TiCDC bidirectional replication](/media/dr/bdr-ticdc.png)

-With the bidirectional replication feature, the TiDB clusters in two regions can be each other's disaster recovery clusters.
+With the bidirectional replication feature, the TiDB clusters in two regions can replicate each other's data.
 This DR solution guarantees data security and reliability, and also ensures the write performance of the database.
 In a planned DR switchover, you do not need to stop the running changefeeds before starting a new changefeed, which simplifies the operation and maintenance.

 To build a bidirectional DR cluster, see [TiCDC bidirectional replication](/ticdc/ticdc-bidirectional-replication.md).

 ## Troubleshooting

 If you encounter any problem in the preceding steps, you can first find the solution to the problem in [TiDB FAQs](/faq/faq-overview.md).
-If the problem is not resolved, please report an [issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub and we will reach you as soon as possible.
+If the problem is not resolved, you can report an [issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.